gportay/meta-downstream/README.md

 ## TL;DR;

-This repository builds firmwares using the [Yocto Project] for Intel Core 2 or ARM Cortex-A57 microprocessors, or Raspberry Pi single-board computers (64-bit).
+This repository builds firmwares using the [Yocto Project] for the serveral machines listed below.
 It sets up the OpenEmbedded layers and runs bitbake using the [kas] setup tool.

+ - QEMU Intel Core 2 and ARM Cortex-A57 microprocessors (64-bit)
+ - Raspberry Pi single-board computers (64-bit)
+ - AWS-EC2 Intel x86 or ARM (64-bit)

 ## REQUIREMENTS